BITSS-OPA/opa-deworming/code/05_final_opa.md

 </tbody>
 </table>
 </details>

 ### Costs

+The direct deworming costs under approach 2 are calculated similarly to approach 1 (by comparing the costs under a complete subsidy to the status quo), but differ because the direct costs are now discounted over the treatment period.

+<details><summary>Equations</summary>
 The costs have a  similar structure as @baird2016worms.
 Two differences: unit costs are estimated more accurately now, and the specific prices have been updated.

 New way to compute unit costs of deworming treatment:
 \begin{equation}